Vahor/organizer-py/README.md

 | `organizer.[number]` | app_name?  | The name of the application.                             |
 | `organizer.[number]` | title?     | The title of the window.                                 |

-The tool will search open windows for the specified application and title, and switch to the first one it finds.
+The tool will search open windows for the specified application and title, and switch to the first one it finds.\
-`app_name` and `title` are optional, and can be used to narrow down the search.
+`app_name` and `title` are optional, and can be used to narrow down the search.\
 `number` is the order in which the windows will be switched, should be unique.

+You can find a full list of keyboard shortcuts [here](https://pynput.readthedocs.io/en/latest/keyboard.html#pynput.keyboard.Key).